 The Fund is exposed to credit risk, which is the risk that one party to the financial instrument will cause a financial loss to the other party through the inability to settle an obligation.
-The fund is exposed to credit risk on dividends receivable and bank balances.

 The Fund's policy is to conclude financial instrument contracts with reputable counterparties.
 The Fund seeks to reduce credit risk by monitoring credit exposures, setting limits for transactions with specific counterparties, and constantly assessing the solvency of such parties.